Aluminium makers fight plastic planes with new alloys

 Boeing's plans to use an aluminium fuselage on a future redesign of its 777 jet, rather than a composite design as used on the fast-selling but heavily delayed 787, has brought welcome news for aluminium makers.
 Boeing said it is considering an aluminum-lithium alloy for the jet.

-The market for these mid-sized, twin-aisle jets is estimated by Boeing as worth $1 trillion (645.91 billion pounds) over the next 20 years.
+The market for these mid-sized, twin-aisle jets is estimated by Boeing as worth $1 trillion over the next 20 years.

 Aluminium firms like Alcoa Inc (AA.N) say their latest alloys are in line with composites in low density, and that they can make healthy margins even when losing volume share.